-Parameter Units Sample Type Minimum Sampling Required Analytical Test Frequency Method
+Parameter Units Sample Type Minimum Sampling Frequency Required Analytical Test Method Radioactivity pCi/L Grab Once per Permit Term Standard Methods

-- 2. pH and temperature shall be measured at Monitoring Locations RSW-012AU or RSW-012BU concurrently with ammonia sampling at Monitoring Locations EFF-012A(2) or EFF-012B, when discharging at Discharge Points 012A or 012B, respectively. - 3.
+- 1. The Permittee shall report the daily average and monthly average flows. - 2. pH and temperature shall be measured at Monitoring Locations RSW-012AU or RSW-012BU concurrently with ammonia sampling at Monitoring Locations EFF-012A(2) or EFF-012B, when discharging at Discharge Points 012A or 012B, respectively. - 3.
 Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136 or by methods approved by the Regional Water Board or State Water Board, such as with the current edition of Standard Methods for Examination of Water and Wastewater (American Public Health Administration). - 4.
 With approval by the Executive Officer, the minimum sampling frequency may be modified or superseded to conform to the monitoring frequency within the approved Pathogen Special Study Work Plan required by section VI.C.2.b of this Order. - 5.
 MPN and CFU are comparable units.
 The permittee may use any E. coli method specified in 40 CFR 136 for compliance monitoring. - 6.
 In order to verify bis(2-ethylhexyl) phthalate is truly present in the effluent discharge, the Permittee shall take steps to assure that sample containers, sampling apparatus, and analytical equipment are not sources of the detected contaminant. - 7.
-Accelerated monitoring (weekly monitoring frequency).
-If two consecutive weekly test results exceed an effluent limitation, the Permittee shall take two samples each of the 2 weeks following receipt of the second sample result.
+Accelerated monitoring (weekly and monthly monitoring frequency).
+If two consecutive test results (weekly or monthly) exceed an effluent limitation, the Permittee shall take two samples each of the 2 weeks following receipt of the second sample result.
 During the intervening period, the Permittee shall take steps to identify the cause of the exceedance and take steps needed to return to compliance. - 8.
 Those pollutants identified by the California Toxics Rule at 40 C.F.R. section 131.38.
 The Permittee is not required to sample and analyze for asbestos.
 Hardness shall be monitored concurrently with the priority pollutant sample.
 Holding times for unpreserved cyanide shall not exceed one hour. - 9.
-Influent, effluent, and receiving water monitoring for CTR priority pollutants shall be conducted concurrently. - 10.
+Effluent and receiving water monitoring for CTR priority pollutants shall be conducted concurrently. - 10.
 Analytical methods must achieve the lowest ML specified in Appendix 4 of the SIP and, in accordance with section 2.4 of the SIP, the Permittee shall report the ML and MDL for each sample result.
 Total mercury samples shall be taken using clean hands/dirty hands procedures, as described in U.S. EPA method 1669: Sampling Ambient Water for Trace Metals at EPA Water Quality Criteria Levels, for collection of equipment blanks (section 9.4.4.2).
-The analysis of total mercury shall be by U.S. EPA method 1631 (Revision E) with a reporting limit of 0.5 ng/L (0.0005 μg/L). - 11.
-Monitoring for CTR priority pollutants and chronic toxicity shall occur at least two times per year between the months of December and April during periods of discharge to surface waters. - 12.
-Whole effluent acute and chronic toxicity shall be monitored in accordance with the requirements of section V of this Monitoring and Reporting Program. - 13.
-For chronic toxicity testing, quarterly routine monitoring shall be for any quarter having at least 15 days of continuous discharge. - 14.
-Radionuclides measured shall include combined radium-226 and radium-228, gross alpha, gross beta, tritium, strontium-90, and uranium. - 15.
-Results for gross beta shall be reported in units of millirem/year in accordance with EPA's Implementation Guidance for Radionuclides [EPA 816-F-00-002, March 2002]. - 16.
-A minimum of three samples over a six-week period is necessary to calculate the geometric mean.
-See also Order section VII.H.2, Footnote 11.
+The analysis of total mercury shall be by U.S. EPA method 1631 (Revision E) with a reporting limit of 0.5 ng/L (0.0005 μg/L).